We are a team of qualified lawyers all of whom have been working in this field of law for over 20 years.

-Whether your injuries are minor or life-changing, we can help you through the claims process and fight for support with rehabilitation and the compensation you deserve.
-Our promise is to respond to client's calls, letters and emails within 24 hours.
+We can help you through the claims process and fight for support with rehabilitation, advance payments and the final award of compensation you deserve.

 We are accredited by the Law Society as accident specialists.
 We are also members of the Association of Personal Injury Lawyers (APIL).
-The legal directory, Legal 500 identifies Ashfords Personal Injury team as one of the top teams in our region.
+The legal directory, Legal 500 identifies Ashfords Personal Injury team as one of the top teams in the South West.

 We give free and independent advice on your funding options and can offer "no win, no fee" agreements.